hardinger-kirin/not-subway-workshop/README.md

 `"Ummm...
 I don't think this can fit in the wrapper..."`

 ## Example Program Execution
 ***IMPORTANT NOTE:*** __These three outputs are only examples showing the 4 outcomes of the number of toppings.
-Try running the executable in this repository and putting in your own inputs to see what happens!__
+Try running the executable in this repository, `not-subway`, and putting in your own inputs to see what happens!__

 0 toppings: